 You can’t go into any job without the correct tools.
 Smoking your own bacon is no exception.
 You need to get yourself the best quality pork belly you can find.

-Note: I highly recommend my Genesis ii lx s-340 it is one of the best gas smokers for the job!
+Note: I highly recommend using a gas smoker my Genesis ii lx s-340 is perfect for the job!
 This bad boy hasn’t lead me astray yet (or burnt my bacon).